alankent/magento2devbox-skeleton/README.md

 DevBox contains all the the software packages you need to develop a Magento site, except for IDEs and web browsers.
 A local development environment typically starts with a database container (holding MySQL) and a web server container (holding the Magento source code).
+On Mac and Windows, another container is used for file sharing (discussed below).
 Other containers can be added as required for Varnish (recommended), Redis, RabbitMQ, and ElasticSearch.
 All containers run Linux inside.

 Developers mainly interact with the web container.
 The other containers are relatively shrink wrap.